OFF-ICE TRAINING & CONDITIONING

 • Improved strength to hold spin positions

-• Improved posture and body positioning on the ice
+• Improved posture, and body position awareness on the ice

 Fact: Lower abdominal weakness and hip tightness is present in 80% of high-performance figure skaters.
-This primarily affects landing, air positions, and spins.
+This primarily affects jump landings, jump air positions, and spin positions.
 Hip instability (weakness) is also present in more than 50% of high performance figure skaters.

-Fact: Athletes who incorporate proper off-ice training skate stronger; jump higher; have stronger jump landings; have stronger spins and reduce their risk of injury.
+Fact: Athletes who incorporate proper off-ice training and conditioning, skate stronger; jump higher; have stronger jump landings; have stronger spins; have better body position awareness; and reduce their risk of injury.

-Please ensure you are aware of your program and discuss options with your coach.
+Please ensure your are aware of your program, and discuss options with the Director of Skating.